 We are well-equipped and highly qualified to fight any Hit and Run case.
 We will work with diligence and expertise to reduce consequences and reach the best possible resolution for you.
 These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.

 Contact us today for a FREE Consultation!

 Dellino Law Group has the knowledge, expertise, and experience to help address your charges and reach the best outcome possible.
-One-hour consultations for our defense cases are free.
+Thirty-minute consultations for our defense cases are free.
 Contact us today by filling out our quick online form, or give us a call at 206-659-6839 to let us know how we can help.